jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Specifically:

-issuewild properties MUST be ignored when processing a request for a Domain Name (that is, not a Wildcard Domain Name).
+issuewild properties MUST be ignored when processing a request for a Fully-Qualified Domain Name (that is, not a Wildcard Domain Name).

 If at least one issuewild Property is specified in the Relevant RRSet for a Wildcard Domain Name, all issue properties MUST